wozznik/Slider-Menu/README.md

 		{id: N, view: 'yourAPP.view.anotherview', icon: 'undefined', useIcon:true, text:'other_menu_option_text'},
 	]

-  SliderMenu automatically creates the view associated to the menu option and put it inside the main view.
+	** Note: SliderMenu automatically creates the view associated to the menu option and put it inside the main view. **

 5. Add a SliderMenuContainer instance inside Viewport: